eugenius1/eugenius1.github.io/_drafts/commodities-crypto-decrypted.md

 First obvious thing is that palladium has vastly outperformed the other assets including stocks and particularly since 2017.
 [Palladium](https://en.wikipedia.org/wiki/Palladium) is mostly used in [catalytic converters](https://en.wikipedia.org/wiki/Catalytic_converter) which convert toxic pollutants in exhaust gases from internal combustion engines into less toxic pollutants.
 From what I've gathered, the price jump is due to [lacking supply](https://investingnews.com/daily/resource-investing/precious-metals-investing/palladium-investing/palladium-outlook/) and speculation.
-This brings us to a very common economic law.
+This brings us to a very common law in economics.

 [**Law of supply and demand**](https://www.investopedia.com/terms/l/law-of-supply-demand.asp):
 This theory says that the **quantity and price** of something in a market (e.g. financial assets, food, electricity)